nrc2025/nrc2025.github.io/index.md

 - All NRC attendees must have IMS membership.
 You can obtain IMS membership [here](https://imstat.org/individual-membership/).
 - The application **deadline** is **April 30, 2025**.

 Participation in NRC 2025 is by **invitation** only.
-Travel (up to $400) and accomodation costs for the invited participants will be fully covered.
 Click [here](https://nrc2025.github.io/application/) for the details about application and invitation procedures.

 ## Contact